 There are two types of card sorts: open and closed.
 An open card sort allows participants to write their own tasks and content.
 Open sorts are better when the app or website hasn’t been built.
 Closed sorts are better for rearranging existing structures.
 It is usually best to combine the two types by presenting the defined cards along with a few blank ones.

 Find similar users.
 Base them off of the primary persona your team created.
 If you don’t have a persona, pick participants that have similar goals when using your app or website.

 Plan for 3 to 5 sessions.
-The more the better, but you will get diminishing returns after 10 (plus you need to finish this before lunch time).
-Schedule each session for 15 to 30 minute.
+The more the better, but you will get diminishing returns after 10 (plus you need to finish this before lunchtime).
+Schedule each session for 15 to 30 minutes.
 Limit the majority of the sessions to 1 person.
 This will prevent a domineering participant from influencing another’s thinking.
 The exception to this rule is if the website or app requires a large degree of user collaboration.
 If this is the case, include multiple participants in each session.

 Let the sorting begin